Skip to main content

 Board Member Bios

 Mary Douglas is the President and a founding member of the Lincoln Animal Ambassadors, which was established in 2008.
-She has been involved in animal rescue for over 20 years.
+She has been involved in animal rescue for over 25 years.
 As a result, Mary realized that spay and neuter was one of the key components in alleviating animal homelessness and, along with a handful of like-minded volunteers, created LAA.
-Originally from Scribner, Nebraska, Mary has worked in the legal field in Lincoln for 44 years and also has a thriving home business.
-She lives in Lincoln with her husband, Randy, of 42 years and currently has 1 fur-kid... a 14 yr old Dachshund/Boston Terrier mix.
+She is the Co-Coordinator of the Pet Food Bank, editor of the newsletter as well as supervisor of all aspects of the organizations programs, committees and events.
+Originally from Scribner, Nebraska, Mary worked in the legal field in Lincoln for 44 years.
+She lives in Lincoln with her husband, Randy, of 44 years and currently has 1 fur-kid... a 15 year old Dachshund/Boston Terrier mix named Danica.

-Blake Gilmore serves as the Treasurer and Technology Director.
-Blake is responsible for making sure the bills get paid and that our technology mostly works.
-Blake also stays busy taking care of a Pomeranian/Dachshund mix named Scrappy.
+Blake Gilmore serves as the Director of Technology.
+Blake is responsible for making sure our operational systems are in tip top shape.
+Blake also stays busy taking care of a Pomeranian/Dachshund mix named Scrappy and a Golden Retriever named Flower.

-Jamie Bruder serves as volunteer coordinator.
-She takes care of phone scheduling, volunteer onboarding and training and reports.
+Jamie Bruder serves as Volunteer Coordinator, Events Team Chair and Co-Coordinator of the Pet Food Bank.
+She takes care of phone line coordination, volunteer onboarding and training, reports and event planning.
 Jamie has a spunky boxer named Hank, and a handsome cat named Rebel (aka.
 Ruler of the House).